Midwest League: History

 The 1978 Appleton Foxes are ranked #93 on the Top-100 All Time teams by MiLB.com.
 Led by future Cy Young Award winner LaMarr Hoyt, the team finished 97–40.
 Harry Chappas, Ross Baumgarten and Britt Burns were all called up to the parent Chicago White Sox at the conclusion of the MWL season.
 The 97 wins by the Foxes remains a Midwest League record.

 The Fort Wayne TinCaps are the oldest franchise in the league, having begun as the Mattoon Indians in 1947 and playing in Keokuk, Iowa; Wisconsin Rapids, Wisconsin; and Kenosha, Wisconsin, before moving to Fort Wayne, Indiana, in 1993.
 The Clinton LumberKings have been in one city longer than any Midwest League team, having called Clinton, Iowa, home since 1954.

 The Southwest Michigan Devil Rays moved to Midland, Michigan, and became the Great Lakes Loons prior to the 2007 season.

 On September 2, 2008, Minor League Baseball announced that two teams would transfer from the fellow Class A South Atlantic League to the Midwest League: the Lake County Captains (an affiliate of the Cleveland Indians playing in Eastlake, Ohio) and the Bowling Green Hot Rods (an affiliate of the Tampa Bay Rays playing in Bowling Green, Kentucky).

 The start of the 2020 season was postponed due to the COVID-19 pandemic before ultimately being cancelled on June 30.

-As part of Major League Baseball's 2021 reorganization of the minor leagues, the Midwest League was promoted to High-A, reduced to 12 teams, and temporarily renamed the "High-A Central" for the 2021 season.
+As part of Major League Baseball's 2021 reorganization of the minor leagues, the Midwest League was promoted to High-A (formerly Class A Advanced), reduced to 12 teams, and temporarily renamed the "High-A Central" for the 2021 season.
 Following MLB's acquisition of the rights to the names of the historical minor leagues, the High-A Central was renamed the Midwest League effective with the 2022 season.